luke975/luke975.github.io/README.md

 (If downloading website through source code, it works fine on Windows XP)

 # Copying?
-You are totally allowed to copy the whole website and customize it, just give me credit for making the original site.
-Thanks :)
+You are totally allowed to copy the whole website and customize it, just give me credit for making the original site*.
+Thanks :)  *If its customized so much its unrecognizable to TLW, then you dont need to
+I